Tipping Wedding Vendors: Who Gets Tipped and How Much

-If outsanding service is provided, between 5% - 20% is acceptable for:
+If outstanding service is provided, between 5% – 20% is acceptable for:

 - Wedding Consultant

-In the end if they went above and beyond what they were required to do, helped make your day exceptional or otherwise took care of you tipping is always appreciated.
+In the end if your wedding vendor went above and beyond what they were required to do, helped make your day exceptional or otherwise took care of you tipping wedding vendors is always appreciated.